SDGIC: A Semantic Disambiguation-Guided Generative Image Compression Method for Ultra-Low Bitrates: Related Work

-Other attempts have focused on compressing images into ultra-low bitrate, single-modal latent representations to guide diffusion models.
-For instance, Yang and Mandt\cite{yang2023lossy} employed an encoder to map images into contextual latent variables to guide reconstruction.
+Other attempts have focused on compressing images into single-modal latent representations to guide diffusion models.
+Yang et al.\cite{yang2023lossy} mapped images into contextual latent variables to guide reconstruction.
 Li et al.\cite{li2024towards} combined VAEs with pre-trained diffusion models, and leveraged latent features to enhance fidelity.
-However, such methods may overfit low-level details, limiting the generative model's use of its powerful prior.
-This can result in unrealistic textures that may be imperceptible to the human visual system, yet are detectable by machine metrics, thereby compromising perceptual quality.
+However, such methods may over-rely on single low-level CNN features, which can restrict the generative capacity of the diffusion model and consequently compromise perceptual quality.